Translate

 They arrived at the place of which God had told him.
 Abraham built the altar there; he laid out the wood; he bound his son Isaac; he laid him on the altar, on top of the wood.

 The 13th century commentator Chizkuni states: 'את המזבח', 'the altar'.
-The Torah did not write: 'altar' without the prefix letter ה which meant that it was the altar that had previously served such a purpose.
+The Torah wrote: 'the altar' with the prefix letter ה which meant that it was the altar that had previously served such a purpose.
 According to our tradition, Adam, Abel, Noah and his son, had all offered offerings to G-d on that same altar.

-Why would Abraham have to build an altar if this verse refers to the altar by absolute noun?
-Every altar is designated by its bedrock foundation, a bedrock plinth, which later became a requirement under Jewish law.
-The plinth connected every boulder and stone assembled on it, by the builder, to the bedrock foundation together constituting "the altar" on which a sacrifice would be offered.
+Why would Abraham have to have built an altar if this verse refers to the altar by absolute noun?
+Every altar is established on a bedrock foundation, a plinth, which later became requirement under Jewish law.
+The bedrock plinth supported boulders and stones assembled on it.
+The plinth or foundation constituted bedrock with boulders together constituting "the altar" on which a sacrifice would be offered.
 So, where is this altar?

-Ronny Reich opened his recent work "Excavations in the City of David" with a chapter, "A moment in which to be born", by explaining that the spring, east of the City, was never called Gihon, instead the Bible called it En Shemesh (Sun Spring).
-I completely agree, but the spring was also known as a gihon.
-The spring is a perennial, intermittent gusher, resembling a pump, sometimes gushing, other times flowing, appropriately and descriptively a gihon (meaning; bursting forth or gushing in Hebrew).
+Ronny Reich the longest serving lead archaeologist at Jerusalem's CIty of David opened his recent work "Excavations in the City of David" with a chapter; "A moment in which to be born", by explaining that the spring, east of the City, was never called Gihon, as it is known today, instead the Bible called it En Shemesh (Sun Spring).
+I completely agree.
+But, the spring was also classified as a gihon meaning a perennial, intermittent gusher, resembling a pump, sometimes gushing, other times flowing, appropriately and descriptively a gihon (meaning; bursting forth or gushing in Hebrew).

-Ronny related En Shemesh to sun worshippers of Jeremiah 8:2 and "horses...of the sun abolished by Josiah" (2 Kings 23:11) and that "perhaps at that time the name En Shemesh (Sun Spring) was abolished" along with idolatory.
-Well Ronny, that is entirely possible, but equally unnecessary because the morning sun still shines on that spring, to this very day and the name En Shemesh does not necessarily denote its association with idolatry.
+Ronny related En Shemesh to sun worshippers of Jeremiah 8:2 and "horses...of the sun abolished by Josiah" (2 Kings 23:11) and that "perhaps at that time the name En Shemesh (Sun Spring) was abolished" along with idolatry that adored the sun.
+Well Ronny, that is entirely possible, but equally unnecessary because the morning sun still shines on that spring, to this very day and its name "En Shemesh" does not necessarily associate it with idolatry.

 Having said all this, Ronny used En Shemesh to reconcile a difficult Biblical passage describing the intersect, critical to the altar, on the northern boundary of tribe Judah with the southern boundary of Benjamin.
 Why is this important?
 Because the first and second temples did not comply with this map, but a recently discovered rock-cut-temple and its altar foundation or plinth, on the eastern slope of Mount Moriah, at the compliant location does.
 Could this be Akeida?